adarsh-tyagi/HTML-and-CSS/README.md

 ## 4. Fourth is the Technical documentation page demo.
 ### codepen link: https://codepen.io/adarshtyagi/full/ZEBBYVa

 ## 5. Fifth is the tribute page demo of famous personality.
-In this I have written about Dr. APJ Abdul Kalam(my idol).
+In this I have written about Dr. APJ Abdul Kalam.
 ### codepen link: https://codepen.io/adarshtyagi/full/MWbewpR